Introducing mindfulness

 👩🏻🏫 Who's your teacher?

-That’s why I love offering this short format: it’s convenient, kind, and realistic.
-You don’t need to travel or rearrange your whole life.
+That’s why I love offering this shorter format.
+It’s convenient, kind, and realistic.
+You don’t need to travel, rearrange your whole life, or be "good" at meditation.
 Just log in from wherever you are, and bring a little more breathing space into your week.

 Your 3-week journey

-Over three weeks, we’ll explore mindfulness not just as a meditation practice, but as a way of relating differently to everyday life.
+Over three weeks, we’ll explore mindfulness not just as a meditation practice, but as a way of relating differently to everyday life — with more curiosity, kindness, and choice.

 🔦 Week 1: